 My primary goal as a teacher is to be a catalyst for student success by communicating in a clear and understandable manner the engineering principles and ideas necessary for a competitive work force.
 To accomplish this, I strive to develop creative and compelling ideas and analogies that assist in relating engineering principles, and I try to stay in-tune with student comprehension and interest, which can ebb and wane over the course of a lecture, a semester, or an educational journey.

 My objective in pursuit of this goal is to help each student achieve a higher level of mastery of engineering principles than they otherwise could have achieved.
-After leveraging my own abilities in trying to make a lecture interesting and compelling, I try to push the learning experience further by assigning a lot of homework.
+After leveraging my own abilities in trying to make a lecture interesting and compelling, I try to push the learning experience further by stimulating students to engage fully.
+One way I do this is by assigning a lot of homework.
 I typically use frequent quizzes and tests in order to give myself a full picture of the student’s strengths and weaknesses in understanding a subject, and to measure their complete mastery of the areas covered.
 I also am alert for ways to change up my methods when I feel it may better connect with the audience.
-I really enjoy seeing the more average students rise up to the challenge and demonstrate mastery of a subject beyond their more gifted peers, and I relish the success of each student as they move thru their education towards their working careers.
+I really enjoy seeing the more average students rise up to the challenge and demonstrate mastery of a subject beyond their more gifted peers, and I relish the success of each student as they move through their education towards their working careers.

 My secondary goal is to be a great reflection on the school and on the educational system.
 I think becoming and remaining a great teacher is a key element of this reflection.
 I think my personal life also reflects on this and must be carefully guarded and monitored.